 The MS2000 from Korg is a flexible instrument and designed with such precision that it can actually lay claim to being the first VA synth to actually sound like real analog.

-The MS2000 is heavily influenced by the classic MS-20 of the late 1970s, with Korgs main intention of bringing the classic sound and functionality into the modern keyboard market.
+The Korg MS2000 is a virtual analog modeling synthesizer that is heavily influenced by the classic MS-20 of the late 1970s, with Korgs main intention of bringing the classic sound and functionality into the modern keyboard market.
 Korg’s offering does not disappoint and the possibilities are endless with its virtual patch matrix.

 The sound engine is designed around a digital analog modeling system, successfully used in the acclaimed Korg Prophecy, but has been further tweaked and refined to offer even greater potential, letting you create anything from sharp percussive sounds to trembling bass.